ppy/osu-wiki/wiki/Ranking_Criteria/en.md

   - Cantonese metadata must be romanised by using the Jyutping system.
   - If the song falls into neither category, this choice is left up to the mapper's discretion and contacting a native speaker is recommended.
 - **Metadata in other languages not specifically covered in this section and lacking official romanisation from the artist must use a system common and recognisable for the language.** Contacting a native speaker is recommended to ensure accuracy in these cases.
 - **If a Unicode song title or artist has an official translation or romanisation provided by the artist, it must be used in the respective romanised field.
-Self-romanisation can be only available if there's no official translation or romanisation.** If both a translation and romanisation are available, either may be used.
+Only if none are available may the fields be self-romanised.** If both a translation and romanisation are available, either may be used.

 ### Guidelines